What if staying connected didn’t mean loosing yourself?

 A young woman with curly brown hair wearing a brown turtleneck sweater and gold hoop earrings, smiling at the camera with a plain light-colored background.

-Identities: mixed-race, jewish, neurodivergent, queer, nonbinary
+Identities: mixed-race, Jewish, neurodivergent, queer, nonbinary

 Approach